Christmas tragedy at Prestwick (Part 1)

 Production ended in 1950 after only 55 Stratocruisers had been built.
 (The Stratofreighter and its military derivative, the KC-97 aerial tanker, were more successful, with a total of 888 aircraft built.)

-Next, in Part 2: Crash investigators blames pilot Captain William L. Stewart for the crash of BOAC Stratocruiser G-ALSA.
-However, aviation disasters can rarely result from just one person’s actions.
-Malcom Stewart, Capt.
-Stewarts son, explains how the crash unnecessarily ruined his father’s career and brought grief to his family.
+Next, in Part 2: Crash investigators blame pilot Captain William L. Stewart for the crash of BOAC Stratocruiser G-ALSA.
+However, aviation disasters rarely result from just one person’s actions.
+Malcolm Stewart, Capt.
+Stewart’s son, explains how the crash unnecessarily ruined his father’s career and brought grief to his family.